 Method 2: Using WordPress Additional CSS Customizer Setting

-WordPress added a new built-in CSS field to the Customizer in version 4.7.
-So if you go to Appearance > Customizer you will find another field you can use to add your custom CSS which will display on the site live as you add it.
+As mentioned in the previous method, WordPress has a built-in CSS field to the Customizer.
+So if you go to Appearance > Customizer you will find another field you can use to add your custom CSS which will render your changes live as you enter the CSS into the field.

 Method 3: Using A Child theme